beattyml1/beattyml1.github.io/index.md

 I am very active in Code & Supply (Pittsburg's polyglot tech community) as a board member, event planner, and speaker.

-I currently do full stack web development in a Multi-SPA, TypeScript+Knockout, frontend and Multi-Service, RESTful, N-Tier, C# Backend.
+I currently do full stack web development in a TypeScript+Knockout frontend and Multi-Service, RESTful, N-Tier, C# Backend.
 Woo, that was a lot of adjectives.

 I also maintain [codgen](https://github.com/beattyml1/codgen): an open source template+JSON model based code generator.
 I am also currently working on a Web UI for creating models for it called [DevCommand](https://www.devcommand.co/), it's not officially launched but you can still check it out.
 Both are written in Ruby.